-Fowlam’s CRO Michael Brown gives some simple tips for getting high-quality feedback from user research participants.
+Fowlam’s CRO Michael Brown gives some simple tips for getting high-quality feedback from design research participants.

-It doesn’t take years of experience to realise that social skills are an important part of user research.
+It doesn’t take years of experience to realise that social skills are an important part of carrying out research with users.
 For users to give honest, insightful responses they need to feel relaxed and comfortable, free to speak their mind.
 Therefore, it’s essential for the researcher to build rapport – a sense of ease and friendliness that encourages a user to engage fully, rather than just simply answering questions.
 This sense of rapport is, if anything, more important when working remotely with users, as a lack of physical cues and turn taking complicated by latency and poor audio can make communication harder.

 Over the years I’ve found that a few very simple things can help users to open up and share their honest opinions and experiences: